 Social Work Students

 We accept BSW and MSW students for both foundation and concentration practicums.
 Students typically work in Children’s Services, Family Supports, Leisure Services, Employment Services, and Quality Enhancement (prefer concentration students).
 Some departments require MSW students with concentration.
-Depending on the students interests and skills, there may be availability in other areas.
-Tasks include, but are not limited to:
+Depending on the student’s interests and skills, there may be availability in other areas.

-We accept students working towards a variety of other social science degrees.
-These students typically work in Family Supports, Leisure Services and Employment Services (including their summer work and volunteer programs for teens).
+We accept students working towards a variety of other social science degrees and early childhood education degrees.
+These students typically work in Family Supports, Leisure Services, Children’s Services, and Employment Services (including the summer work and volunteer programs for teens).

 Communications, Non Profit Management, etc.

-These students typically work in our Advancement department with the Volunteer Program or Special Events, or in Quality Enhancement with program evaluation and organizational assessment.
+These students typically work in our Advancement department with the Volunteer Program, Special Events, or in Quality Enhancement with program evaluation and organizational assessment.

-These students work with our Leisure Services.
+These students work with our Leisure Services, Children’s Services, and Transition Services.
 Tasks include program development and implementation, intakes, assessments.

 This is not an all-inclusive list and other programs and projects will be considered.